hashicorp/serf/website/source/docs/commands/index.html.markdown

 then takes a subcommand such as "agent" or "members".
 The complete list of subcommands is in the navigation to the left.

+The `serf` CLI is a well-behaved command line application.
+In erroneous cases, a non-zero exit status will be returned.
+It also responds to `-h` and `--help` as you'd most likely expect.
+And some commands that expect input accept "-" as a parameter to tell Serf to read the input from stdin.

 To view a list of the available commands at any time, just run `serf` with no arguments: